Patient education: Chronic rhinosinusitis (Beyond the Basics)

 Rhinosinusitis occurs when the lining of the sinuses gets infected or irritated, become swollen, and create extra mucus.
 The swollen lining may also interfere with drainage of mucus.

-- Mucus discharge from the nose or that drips down the back of the throat
+●Mucus discharge from the nose or mucus that drips down the back of the throat

 Chronic rhinosinusitis is different from the more common form of rhinosinusitis (called acute rhinosinusitis), which is a temporary infection of the sinuses that often occurs following colds.
-Chronic rhinosinusitis is a more persistent problem that requires a specific treatment approach.
-It is sometimes overlooked by both patients and healthcare providers because the symptoms are more low-grade and chronic.
+Chronic rhinosinusitis is a more persistent problem, which requires a specific treatment approach.
+It is sometimes overlooked by both patients and health care providers because the symptoms are more low-grade and chronic.

 An article that discusses acute rhinosinusitis is available separately.
-(See "Patient information: Acute sinusitis (sinus infection) (Beyond the Basics)".)
+(See "Patient education: Acute sinusitis (sinus infection) (Beyond the Basics)".)

 CHRONIC RHINOSINUSITIS CAUSES

-- Chronic rhinosinusitis without polyps — Chronic rhinosinusitis without polyps is the most common type of rhinosinusitis.
-In this form rhinosinusitis, the swelling and irritation of the sinus lining may be caused by different factors, such as allergies to things in the air, irritation from things in the air, and infections (figure 2).
+●Chronic rhinosinusitis without nasal polyposis – Chronic rhinosinusitis without nasal polyposis is the most common type of rhinosinusitis.
+In this form of rhinosinusitis, the swelling and irritation of the sinus lining may be caused by different factors, such as allergies to things in the air, irritation from things in the air, and infections (figure 2).
 The factors are different in different people.

-- Chronic rhinosinusitis with polyps — Some people with chronic rhinosinusitis have abnormal growths inside their nose or sinuses called nasal polyps.
+●Chronic rhinosinusitis with nasal polyposis – Some people with chronic rhinosinusitis have abnormal growths inside their noses or sinuses called nasal polyps.
 The polyps can become large and numerous enough to clog the sinuses, causing symptoms (figure 3).
 Scientists do not fully understand why some people form nasal polyps.
 Treatment involves medications to shrink the polyps or surgery to remove them.
 Some people need both.

-- Chronic rhinosinusitis with fungal allergy — Some people with chronic rhinosinusitis develop a strong allergic response to fungi (plural of fungus) inside their sinuses.
-It is normal for air to contain small amounts of fungi (airborne spores), and most people can breathe in air containing fungi without problems.
+●Chronic rhinosinusitis with fungal allergy ("allergic fungal rhinosinusitis") – Some people with chronic rhinosinusitis develop a strong allergic response to fungi (the plural of fungus) inside their sinuses.
+It is normal for air to contain small amounts of fungi (airborne spores), and most people can breathe in air containing fungal spores without problems.
 However, in some people, the allergy to fungi causes the sinus lining to make thick, dense mucus that fills the sinuses.
-To diagnose this type of chronic rhinosinusitis, a healthcare provider must find thick mucus in the sinuses, see fungi in the mucus under the microscope, and show (with allergy testing) that you are allergic to fungi.
+To diagnose this type of chronic rhinosinusitis, a health care provider must find thick mucus in the sinuses, see fungi in the mucus under the microscope, and show (with allergy testing) that patients are allergic to fungi.
+(See "Allergic fungal rhinosinusitis".)

 CHRONIC RHINOSINUSITIS RISK FACTORS